crisecheguren/resume-2023/README.md

 * Intuitive and easy-to-use interface
 * Responsive design for mobile and desktop
 * Customizable sections and layout
-* Save and load resume data in JSON format
+* Save and load resume and biography data in JSON format

 ## Available Scripts